 Editor's Note: Photo taken from the establishment's official social account

-If you’re craving Southeast Asian dishes during your vacation in NYC, you should check out Pig and Khao.
-It’s a highly acclaimed restaurant that offers sumptuous Southeast Asian dishes from brunch ‘til dinner.
+If you’re craving Southeast Asian dishes during your vacation, you should check out Pig and Khao.
+Touted as one of the best Asian restaurants in NYC, this highly acclaimed eatery offers sumptuous Southeast Asian dishes from brunch until dinner.
 Favorites include the delectable longganisa, a Filipino-style sausage served with tomato-cucumber salad and fried egg, banh xeo, a Vietnamese-style sizzling crepe with shrimp, bacon, and bean sprouts served with a nuoc cham dipping sauce, and sizzling sisig, another popular Filipino dish.

 Aside from these amazing Southeast Asian table fares, Pig and Khao is also known for its casual and inviting ambiance that ensures a totally relaxing dining experience, great for hanging out with friends and family.